griga23/shoe-store/lab1.md

 Data Portal: Kafka Topics Tiles
 ![image](terraform/img/dataPortal1.png)

 Data Portal: shoe_order topic selected.
-Click on Query button.
+Click on Query button to access your Flink Compute Pool.
 ![image](terraform/img/dataPortal2.png)

-NOTE: you need to have confluent cloud console tool installed and be logged in with correct access rights.

-## 3. Flink Tables
+## 4. Flink Tables
 Let's start with exploring our Flink tables.
 Kafka topics and schemas are always in sync with our Flink cluster.
 Any topic created in Kafka is visible directly as a table in Flink, and any table created in Flink is visible as a topic in Kafka.
 Effectively, Flink provides a SQL interface on top of Confluent Cloud.